 There is no perfect method of identifying developing areas of research and related technologies, and exact methodologies and inputs into such exercises vary based on the purpose of the scan.
 However, several components common across previous efforts can inform effective approaches for NIH to consider employing in prospective identification of emerging biotechnologies or specific applications with reasonable potential to have important scientific, safety, or ethical considerations.
-The working group noted that there may be overlaps in scientific, safety, and ethical considerations.
+The working group notes that there may be overlaps in scientific, safety, and ethical considerations.
 Safety issues, for example, often have scientific considerations, and safety itself can be considered an ethical issue.

 Though the steps described in methodologies vary somewhat by approach, the essential components of horizon scanning outlined in the literature are similar.
-In a meta-analysis of horizon scanning methodologies, Hines et al.1 categorize the basic steps as:
+In a meta-analysis of horizon scanning methodologies, Hines et al. 1 categorize the basic steps as:

-- 1. signal identification and detection, - 2. criteria and methods of filtration and prioritization, - 3. assessment, dissemination and updating of information, and - 4. overall evaluation of the process
+- 1. signal identification and detection, - 2. criteria and methods of filtration and prioritization, - 3. assessment, dissemination and updating of information, and - 4. overall evaluation of the process potentially important developments are identified.
+Signal detection and filtration methodologies can be qualitative or quantitative in their approaches.
+For example, filtration methods could be based on automated text mining tools or expert participation.
+Many horizon scanning approaches use a mixture of qualitative and quantitative research methods.